ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### B. Unlock the UIN

 MOSIP allows an individual to unlock the authentication type(s) (Demographic, Biometrics (FP/Iris/Face/All)) associated with the UIN/VID.
-The unlocked authentication type(s) of demographic and biometric can be used for any required validation or verification.
+Only the unlocked authentication type(s) of demographic and biometric (FP/Iris/Face/All) can be used for any required authentication purpose.

 The following procedure to be followed by an individual to unlock the authentication type(s):